jasonmimick/puppet-exercise/README.md

 === Challenge Design ===

  * Assumptions
 	* Solution only needs to run on non-Windows operating systems.
-We'll assume either a REDHAT or Debian based system.
+We'll assume a typical Linux system.
-	* "an executable" - since puppet is an interpreted Ruby 'script' we'll build an 'executable' bash script
+	* "an executable" - since puppet is a Ruby 'script' we'll build an 'executable' bash script

  * Dependencies
 	* bash	- solution is a bash shell executable